telerik/xaml-docs/controls/radmap/features/visualization-layer/reading-map-shapes.md

 * __AsyncKmlReader__ – reads map shape geometry and extended data from the KML file.

 	>important Not all KML elements are supported.

 * __AsyncSqlGeospatialDataReader__ – reads map shape geometry from the WKT/WKB representation.

+> The __AsyncShapeFileReader__ and __AsyncKmlReader__ inherit the [AsyncFileReaderBase](https://docs.telerik.com/devtools/wpf/api/telerik.windows.controls.map.asyncfilereaderbase) abstract class which in turn inherits the [AsyncReaderBase](https://docs.telerik.com/devtools/wpf/api/telerik.windows.controls.map.asyncreaderbase) abstract class, which is the base class for all of the readers mentioned above.

 If your application loads comparatively small number of the map shape data then you can specify data source directly in XAML: